The EASIEST DIY Dog Bed (Repurposed Furniture)

 Posted in Furniture Makeover

 If your pup is like our spoiled Granddog, they love lounging on the couch with you.
-So it made total sense to make him his very own DIY dog bed from a piece of furniture.
+So it made total sense to make him his very own DIY dog bed from repurposed furniture.
 It was the easiest DIY dog bed I had ever done.
 Actually, I didn’t do much.

-* As an Amazon Associate, I earn from qualifying purchases and through other companies as well.
-You are not charged extra to use any of the links, but any income I make helps me create more amazing DIY projects to share with you!
+*As an Amazon Associate, I earn from qualifying purchases and through other companies as well.
+You are not charged extra for using any of the links, and any income I make helps me create more amazing DIY projects to share with you!
 To see my full disclaimer, click here!

-Wait till you see what we did with this oversized chair.
-Are you ready?
+Wait till you see what we did with this repurposed oversized chair.
+A cozy dog bed set up, you’re going to want to make for your furbaby.

 The EASIEST DIY Dog Bed You CAN'T Screw Up!